HVSharma12/sle_micro_test_env/README.md

 these files automatically but those example settings could potentially conflict with other network resources so please check they are correct.

-## Ansible

-If you don't already have a suitable version of Ansible available, you can run `bin/create-venv` to create an appropriatlely setup virtualenv, with all of the relevant Ansible commands symlinked under the `bin` directory.

 ## Remote Libvirt host

 Setup the `libvirt_host.yml` if you want to use a remote Libvirt host.